jho/resume/index.md

 * Steered major product, architectural and technical decisions.

 `2013`
-__Principal Engineer, Protectwise (acquired by Verizon)__, Denver, CO
+__Principal Engineer, ProtectWise (acquired by Verizon)__, Denver, CO

 Architected, designed and built a large scale data processing pipeline which processes and stores billions of network and security events daily.

-* Leveraged Apache Spark with Kafka and S3 for high volume data processing.
+* Leveraged Apache Spark with Kafka and S3 for high volume data processing of network packet data, telemetry and statistics.
-* Built a custom storage solution leveraging probabilistic data structures to increase query performance and reduce cost.
+* Built a custom storage solution leveraging Parquet, S3 and probabilistic data structures to increase query performance and reduce cost over previous solutions.

 `2011`
 __Sr.
 Software Engineer, Photobucket__, Denver, CO